/ About / Our Diocese

 His Eminence Archbishop Adam (Philipovsky) played a significant role in the development of the Orthodox Church in North America during the first half of the 20th century.
 Born Adam Apollinarievitch Philipovsky-Philipenko on January 30, 1881, in Ruda, Galicia, he grew up in a deeply religious family, as his father was an Orthodox priest.
 After completing his primary and secondary education in Berezhana, he pursued higher education at the University of Lviv, studying theology before shifting to law.
 However, his path took a decisive turn in 1903 when he moved to the United States and began contributing to the Russian-language press, including editing the newspaper Pravda.
 Under the influence of prominent Orthodox figures such as Archbishop Tikhon (Belavin), he returned to Lviv in 1905 to complete his theological education.

-In 1912, Adam was ordained as both a deacon and priest by Bishop Alexander (Nemolovsky).
+In 1912, Archbishop Adam was ordained as both a deacon and priest by Bishop Alexander (Nemolovsky).
 His pastoral service began at Saint Michael's Church in Philadelphia, followed by assignments in Newark, Brooklyn, and New York City.
 Throughout these years, he also played a prominent role in Carpatho-Russian advocacy, particularly during World War I. By 1916, following the death of his wife, Adam was tonsured a monk and elevated to the rank of archimandrite.
 His new role led to his appointment as the administrator of the Diocese of Canada, where he worked diligently to strengthen the Orthodox mission and foster relationships with Russian Canadian communities.

 Archbishop Adam's episcopal ordination took place in 1922 under contentious circumstances.
 As Bishop Stephen (Dzubay) acted without full approval from the established ecclesiastical authorities, this led to fragmentation within the North American Orthodox Church.
 Bishop Adam became a leader of an independent diocese for Carpatho-Rusyn communities in the northeastern United States, which remained unrecognized but was tolerated due to the ecclesiastical chaos of the time.
 Despite the divisions, Adam remained committed to his pastoral and administrative responsibilities, serving his communities with dedication.